zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ### Disaster Recovery

-Use _az sql instance-failover-group-arc_ command to initiate a failover from primary to secondary.
-The following command initiates a failover from the primary instance to the secondary instance
+The _ArcBox-CAPI-Data-xxxx_ and the _ArcBox_AKS_DR_Data-xxxx_ clusters are deployed into a distributed availability group to simulate two different sites.
+Use the _az sql instance-failover-group-arc_ command to initiate a failover from the primary SQL instance to the secondary DR instance.

 - Open PowerShell and run below commands to initiate the failover.